Kotlin/kotlin-by-example/examples/01_introduction/06_Generics.md

 # Generics

-[Generics](https://kotlinlang.org/docs/reference/generics.html) are one genericity mechanism that's become standard in modern languages.
+[Generics](https://kotlinlang.org/docs/reference/generics.html) are a genericity mechanism that's become standard in modern languages.
 Generic classes and functions increase code reusability by encapsulating common logic that is independent of a particular generic type, like the logic inside a `List<T>` is independent of what `T` is.

-### Generic classes
+### Generic Classes

 The first way to use generics in Kotlin is creating generic classes.